meekostuff/HTMLDecor/README.md

 Quick Start
 -----------

-Create a HTML document (page.html) with some page specific content in the `<body>`.
+Create a HTML document (page.html) with some page specific content - elements that are children of `<body>` and have `@id`.
-If there are page specific scripts, styles or meta-data they should go in the `<head>`.
+Any page specific scripts, styles or meta-data should go in `<head>`.
-The `<body>` may also contain fallback content, which is content that would only be displayed when scripting is disabled and will be removed during HTMLDecor processing.
+The `<body>` may also contain fallback content, which is only displayed if HTMLDecor is NOT enabled.
-The `<head>` may also contain fallback stylesheets, which have `@title="nodecor"`.

     <!DOCTYPE html>
 	<html>